-Fondaparinux (Arixtra) is a blood thinner used to prevent blood clots from forming.
+Fondaparinux is a blood thinner used to prevent blood clots from forming.

 When a blood clot forms in a vein in the legs, it is called deep vein thrombosis (DVT).
 DVT can block blood flow through the vein.
 Symptoms include pain, swelling, warmth, and a change in skin color of the affected leg.
-Sometimes there are no symptoms unless a clot breaks loose and travels through the bloodstream to the lungs.
+Sometimes, symptoms do not occur unless a clot breaks loose and travels through the bloodstream to the lungs.
 This is called pulmonary embolism and can be fatal.
 People who undergo certain surgeries are at high risk of developing DVT.
 These include:

 When Is Fondaparinux Prescribed?